coreos/docs/quay-enterprise/initial-setup.md

 # On-premises installation

-CoreOS Enterprise Registry requires three components to be running to begin the setup process:
+Quay Enterprise requires three components to be running to begin the setup process:

 - A supported database (MySQL, Postgres)
 - A Redis instance (for real-time events)
-- The Enterprise Registry image
+- The Quay Enterprise image

 **NOTE**: Please have the host and port of the database and the Redis instance ready.